How Will GDPR Affect the Retail Sector?

 It is already a legal requirement that organisations notify the ICO of any processing of personal data.
-This includes any data from which a person can be identified, such as employment details or loyalty card information.
+This includes any data from which a person can be identified:

 Under the GDPR, data subjects have the right to restrict processing of their data.
 This means that, in the event that the processing of their data is restricted, the retailer may store the personal data, but not process it any further.

 Under the GDPR, the importance of protecting endpoint technologies is higher than ever.
 This means going above and beyond standard controls and responses, and considering even the most extreme scenarios.